themanojdesai/python-a2a/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/themanojdesai/python-a2a?style=social)](https://github.com/themanojdesai/python-a2a/stargazers)

 ## 🙏 Acknowledgements

 - The [Google A2A team](https://github.com/google/A2A) for creating the A2A protocol
+- The [Contextual AI team](https://contextual.ai/) for the Model Context Protocol
 - All our [contributors](https://github.com/themanojdesai/python-a2a/graphs/contributors) for their valuable input

 ## 👨‍💻 Author